ouistiti-project/ouistiti/docs/config.md

 defines the path to a file where Ouistiti will store the main process id.
 This value is optional.

+### "config_d" :
+defines the path to a directory which contains configuration files for servers.

+Each server available inside the sub file are stored in the same list of the application.

+*Note:* Each server must run on different port.

+*Note:* Only *servers* entry is used.

+### "init_d" :
+defines the path to a script or a directory contening files.
+Each executable file is launched after module configuration and before starting the servers.

+This is useful to start daemon for websocket or to set data inside DB.

+*Note:* non-executable file are not called.
+It may be important to change rights of the files after initialization.

 ### "mimetypes" :
 defines a table of objects :
    * "ext" : define a list of extensions file